hariravichandran/d/README.md

 8. [Scalabilty Test](README.md#scalability-test)

 # Introduction
 Python is selected as a programming language, and it uses the standard libraries such as datetime, pandas, and numpy.
 The python program donor.py calculates the percentile, total amount, and total count of repeat contributions from donors to recipients.
 The donors are uniquely identified by a combination of zip code, first name, and last name.
 Repeat Donations are identified by the zip code, committee ID, and year.
-This is a modified version of the Readme.md originally provided for the Insight Challenge.

 # Program Approach
 This program uses data dictionaries to do its computations efficiently for large data sets.
 For the entire set, it took two minutes and 42 seconds to process the entire data set of 7 million records (2017 - 2018 FEC dataset) on a 2016 13" Macbook Pro.
 It calculates three values: total dollars received, total number of contributions received, and donation amount in a given percentile.